-Tips for Attending a Congressional Town-hall Meeting or Event
+Tips for Attending a Congressional Town-hall Meeting or Local Event

 Congressional town-hall meetings give constituents a chance to make their voices heard.
 Such events generally take place in districts during congressional recesses and provide an opportunity for lawmakers to hear from the public on a wide range of concerns.

 Find a Town-hall Meeting or Event in Your Area

 - Go to https://townhallproject.com or your legislator’s website, Facebook page or Twitter feed to find the date, location and time of events